 Hand or Paper Towel

-We all have towels at our disposal, whether fabric or paper, so this is a popular method for several cleaning jobs.
+Whether fabric or paper, we all have towels at our disposal, so this is a popular method for several cleaning jobs.
 Grab the towel and proceed to pick up the vomit.
-However, don’t rub, this will only make it worse.
+However, don’t rub.
+This will only make it worse.

-If you’re using a hand towel, make sure you remove all clumps from the fabric before cleaning it in the washing machine.
+If you’re using a hand towel, remove all clumps from the fabric before cleaning it in the washing machine.
 Otherwise, chunks can get stuck in the machine.

-An alternative method is a sand.
+An alternative method is sand.
 Dust the vomit with a generous amount to cover it completely.
-Let it clump together with the sick and then use a broom to remove it.
+Let it clump together with the sick, and then use a broom to remove it.

 If your carpet is thick, go over with a vacuum to remove all the sand.